SAFER CARE

 that this resource exists.

-This is where we lend a helping hand.
+This is where we lend a helping hand, through a multidimensional approach to harm reduction which restores community agency.

 Recovery 4 Health